Becksteinlab/GromacsWrapper/README.rst

 If you find this package useful and use it in published work I'd be grateful if it was acknowledged in text as

-  "... used GromacsWrapper (Oliver Beckstein, http://github.com/Becksteinlab/GromacsWrapper doi: 10.5281/zenodo.17901)"
+  "... used GromacsWrapper (Oliver Beckstein et al, http://github.com/Becksteinlab/GromacsWrapper doi: 10.5281/zenodo.17901)"

 or in the Acknowledgements section.